 Let's start with getting all things nanny-related organized.
 Scroll to the "Your Nanny" section of the checklist and we'll work from there.

 If you've already hired your nanny - great!
 Hopefully he or she is already aware that Social Security (FICA) and Medicare taxes will be withheld from each paycheck.
-If not, we have a free handy guide to help you broach the topic with your nanny.
+If you're concerned that your nanny doesn't want to pay taxes, we have a free handy guide to help you have the conversation.

 No nanny yet?
 You may want to reference this post to determine how much you can pay your nanny and how that will fit into your family's budget.
 Ready to hire?
 Use our free nanny contract template to get all the nitty gritty details in writing.